Is Mount Fuji Worth Seeing?

 Mount Fuji For Tourists

 You can also check the Mt.
-Fuji 5th Station Tourism Association Official page (in Japanese) for more information and images or you can check the video below that shows exactly how the Fifth Station looks like for tourists willing to see Mt.
+Fuji 5th Station Tourism Association Official page (in Japanese) for more information and images, or you can check the video below that shows exactly what the Fifth Station looks like for tourists willing to see Mt.
 Fuji really close.

 Hopefully, now you understand that it can be a huge mistake to try and see Mt.
 Fuji from the 5th Station, at least if you go with the intention to get some amazing pictures.
 You will be so disappointed when comparing the pictures from the 5th Station and the pictures from one of the Lakes around Mt.
 Fuji, for example.